 Caution: This post is about The Wizarding World of Harry Potter .
 It contains a lot of Harry Potter jargon.
 Muggles (non-magical people) may not understand.
-If you are a muggle and have not read the books or watched the movies, read this version.
+If you are a muggle or do not know what a muggle is, read this version.

 When the Harry Potter books took the world by storm, I was one of the millions of fans eagerly awaiting the next one.
 I immersed myself in the series and wondered what it would be like to travel on the Hogwarts Express to Hogwarts, go shopping in Diagon Alley and have a break with my friends at Hogsmeade.
-With the launch of the eighth Harry Potter book Harry Potter and the Cursed Child, Parts 1 & 2, Special Rehearsal Edition Script in 2016, a whole new generation of children will be experiencing similar sentiments.
+A whole new generation of children experience similar sentiments every year.
 I got to live some of my fantasies at The Wizarding World of Harry Potter at Universal Orlando Resort.

 I absolutely loved the way Universal Studios has painstakingly recreated Harry Potter's World with every fine detail in place, from the talking paintings to the invisible ink to the individually replicated shops in Hogsmeade and Diagon Alley.
 It was just as I'd imagined.
 Even the staff had been perfectly chosen, from the elderly gentleman who managed the souvenir shop to the ride operators who applauded us when we returned “unharmed” from the Forbidden Journey- and they all looked as though they were in awe of Harry Potter.